 - With Maximize conversion value, bids for each auction are optimized to maximize conversion value.

-About conversions with the same value
+Measure conversions with the default value setting

 Other examples of actions that customers take that could be valuable to your business: form submits, price quotes, arranging test drives, callback requests or looking up a store location.

-About transaction-specific conversion values
+Measure transaction-specific conversion values

 You might want to use transaction-specific conversion values for your business if each of your sales has a different conversion value and you'd like to: